-Two Colombians died by euthanasia without suffering terminal illnesses despite tedious legal battles.
+Two Colombians died by euthanasia without suffering terminal illnesses after tedious legal battles.

 On January 7, Victor Escobar died by legally regulated euthanasia without suffering from terminal illness.
 It was a first in Colombia and was followed by another assisted suicide the following day.